jasullivan5/OSU-CS-program/term-9/README.md

 In term 9, I took Cloud Application Development.
 I learned how to host a REST API on a cloud platform.
-I developed my own API that allowed users to store a collection of recipes.
-The API stores
+I developed my own API that allows users to save recipes.
+The API stores users that each have their own lists of recipes and ingredients that can be associated to recipes.